Feeling energetic? Then you might enjoy doing the Fira to Oia hike in Santorini!

 Up until this point you’ll probably have only seen the caldera in the context of one of the villages or towns.
 All dazzling white with teeny tiny apartments stacked on top of one another, turquoise plunge pools, and lots of spaces ringed fenced off as ‘private’.

 When you step outside of Fira and Firostefani you finally get to see it, no frills.
-It might not be as charming as the cutesy white building but the rugged, untamed beauty of it is really something.
+It might not be as charming as it is with all the cutesy white buildings but the rugged, untamed beauty of it is really something.
 It’s here that the space really opens up and you get spectacular views.

 If it feels a little claustrophobic in the towns and villages at times then, here, it’s wide open and isolated.
 Yes, there are a few luxury hotels on the right.
 But if you look towards the caldera it’s just you, the barren landscape, a few dry patches of grass, and the sea.

 I’m not often impressed by views but this really had the wow factor.

 The Assumption of the Virgin Mary Holy Chapel

 This chapel is perched on the southern slope of the inactive volcano known as Mavro Vouno and its formal name is the Assumption of the Virgin Mary Holy Chapel.
 But if you’re doing the hiking trail then you’ll know what I mean if I say the church at the top of the hill.

 It’s located on the last bit of the walk before you finally make your way down to Oia and back into civilisation.
 The chapel is a tiny little building painted in a peachy, terracotta shade and along with a lovely bell tower.
 It’s the perfect spot to pause and admire the views.

 The church wasn’t open when we were there but, honestly, the surroundings make up for it.
 Lots of people say it’s the perfect spot to catch the sunset and I can see why.
 Even in the middle of the day it was pretty spectacular.
 In short, it’s well worth the walk.